-It seemed like they gave my question some thought, however it lasted no longer then a few seconds as Alex looked back to me. ''Because we don't see it as a fad over here!''
+It seemed like they gave my question some thought, however, it lasted no longer than a few seconds as Alex looked back to me. ''Because we don't see it as a fad over here!''

 ''A fad?''
 I repeated, making sure that he was sure he was using the right word.

-He nodded in confirmation. ''Yeah.
-America loves a good story to report.
+He nodded in confirmation. ''Yeah, Americans loves a good story to report.
 This is the 21st century, you no longer have to be special to become a celebrity, just do something stupid and have a lot of people know about it.
 But also it's common sense.
 If anyone tried it, they end up dead in hours!''

 ''That still doesn't answer my question, why hasn't anyone tried?''

 ''Cause...because...''
 He stumbled a bit trying to piece together the right sentence. ''It's a different place!
 People don't know what to expect, and so they're afraid that it might be impossible to achieve something, and by then it might be too late to quit!''

 I considered his words, and it made a lot of sense.
 Alex, at first, may not seem like the type to offer helpful advice, but in actuality, he's one of the wisest I know.
 The amount of helpful advice he's given me is only equal to the amount of arguments he's given me.